purescript/documentation/guides/Getting-Started.md

     Build succeeded.
     Bundle succeeded and output file to index.js

 All the code in the `src` directory and any project dependencies have been compiled to JavaScript.
 The resulting code is bundled as `index.js` and has also had any unused code removed, a process known as dead code elimination.
 This `index.js` file can now be included in an HTML document.
-If you try this, you should see the words "Hello, World!" printed to your browser's console.
+If you try this, you should see the words "The answer is 233168" printed to your browser's console.

 If you open `index.js`, you should see a few compiled modules which look like this: